Human Capital Management in the Cloud: A Review of the SAP and SuccessFactors Strategy

-With adoption of HCM in the cloud accelerating, integrations such as SAP and SuccessFactors is a testament of how SaaS approaches are becoming a part of the long-term corporate strategic plan.
+With adoption of HCM in the cloud accelerating, integrations such as SAP and SuccessFactors are a testament to how SaaS approaches are becoming a part of the long-term corporate strategic plan.

-The strategic HCM market has rapidly grown over the last decade, accelerating in the last three years.
-In the cloud market with its SaaS implementations, four out of five recent implementations are specific talent management deployments.
-With the acceleration of SaaS adoption, the Enterprise HCM Software market will continue to rapidly evolve with on-premise ERP vendors looking at deeper development, collaborations and/or acquisitions of cloud HCM pure-plays.
-Looking at recent studies, it appears to be more than just a “flash."
+The strategic HCM market has grown rapidly over the last decade, accelerating in the last three years.
+In terms of cloud-based SaaS implementations, four out of five recent implementations are specific talent management deployments.
+With the acceleration of SaaS adoption, the enterprise HCM software market will continue to evolve rapidly, with on-premises ERP vendors looking at deeper development, collaborations and/or acquisitions of cloud HCM pure-plays.
+Looking at recent studies, it appears to be more than just a “flash.”
 Consider:

 - Gartner is projecting a $10 billion HCM market, with $4 billion in talent management, 75 percent of that market coming from SaaS.1

 In the past few years, many articles have been written about the pressing issues of talent shortages, attracting Generation Y to the organization and the opportunities around social collaboration and mobile technology.
-Given the “high touch” innovation we’ve witnessed in the past five years alone, it should also come as no surprise that HCM has found itself to be at the nexus of the SaaS sweetspot exactly because of those high-touch expectations we have when we join a new organization.
-Feeling connected, social and collaborative is fueling new innovations around HCM processes.
-With the availability of discrete, low-costs solutions, HR organizations have quietly taken a best-ofbreed approach that not only demonstrated immediate value, it opened the notion of re-imagining the HR process and pushing the envelope in what can be achieved outside the corporate IT boundaries.
-With HCM now in a position of making operational expenditure decisions (because of subscription-based models) and in some cases bypassing the procurement process, it’s no wonder we’ve seen an intense focus on HCM.
-There are other practical reasons too, namely the notion that the risk:return ratio is so compelling for HCM, especially compared to other mission critical areas like order-to-cash and supply chain.
-In a recent IDC3 survey for building a business case for moving to the cloud, the top three reasons cited were:
+Given the “high touch” innovation we’ve witnessed in the past five years alone, it should also come as no surprise that HCM has found itself at the nexus of the SaaS sweet- spot exactly because of these high-touch expectations.
+The desire to feel connected, social and collaborative is fueling new innovations around HCM processes.
+With the availability of discrete, low-costs solutions, HR organizations have quietly taken a best-of- breed approach that not only demonstrates immediate value, it opens the notion of reimagining the HR process and pushing the envelope for what can be achieved outside the corporate IT boundaries.
+With HCM now in a position to make operational expenditure decisions (because of subscription-based models) and in some cases to bypass the procurement process, it’s no wonder we’ve seen an intense focus on HCM.
+There are other practical reasons, too, namely the notion that the risk:return ratio is so compelling for HCM, especially compared to other mission critical areas like order-to-cash and supply chain.
+In a recent IDC survey on building a business case for moving to the cloud,3 the top three reasons cited were:

 - Lower IT costs

 The least concerns were around ROI justification.
-Given the survey results, one can rationalize that on one hand HCM is an effective candidate for overall cost reduction programs, but given their roles as gatekeepers of Personally Identifiable Information (PII), moving to the cloud can pose greater responsibilities to the organization and to HR management.
-The following chart depicts where HCM likely sits in relativeness to other functions in terms of adoption.
+Given the survey results, one can rationalize that on one hand HCM is an effective candidate for overall cost reduction programs.
+But given its role as gatekeeper of Personally Identifiable Information (PII), moving to the cloud can pose greater responsibilities to the organization and to HR management.